This post may contain affiliate sales links. Please read my disclosure policy.

-20. Slowly add the remaining powdered sugar and mix until smooth.
-Add remaining water or milk, as needed to get the right consistency.
+- Slowly add the remaining powdered sugar and mix until smooth.
+Add remaining water or milk, as needed to get the right consistency for your frosting.

 TO ASSEMBLE THE CAKE:

-Keywords: chocolate cake recipe, german chocolate cake recipe, best chocolate cake recipe, birthday cake recipe
+Keywords: german chocolate cake, german chocolate cake recipe, what is german chocolate cake

 This post contains affiliate links.